-Mount Osorezan located in Shimokita Peninsula, Aomori, is known for one of three great sacred mountains together with Mount Hiei, and Mount Koya.
-It is featured by the landscape known as Jigoku-Gokuraku (地獄極楽) or Heaven and Hell, which is a natural masterpiece made of volcanic rocks and a caldera lake.
-This sacred mountain has been superintended by Kisshozan Entsuji temple (吉祥山円通寺) in Mutsu city throughout modern times.
-Osorezan Bodaiji temple (恐山菩提寺) located on the sacred mountain is recognized as an Okuno-in branch (奥の院) of the Entsuji temple.
-On the sacred mountain, where the premises of the orthodox Buddhist temple is located, and which is regarded in the folk religion as the site the spirits of the dead gather, various kinds of religious activities including the kuchiyose have been seen.
+Osorezan is located on the Shimokita Peninsula, Aomori, and is known in Japan as one of three great sacred mountains, along with Mount Hiei and Mount Koya.
+One of its features is a natural landscape made of volcanic rocks and a caldera lake, known as Jigoku-Gokuraku (地獄極楽), or “Heaven and Hell.”
+Throughout modern times, this sacred mountain has been overseen by Kisshozan Entsuji Temple (吉祥山円通寺) in Mutsu City.
+Osorezan Bodaiji Temple (恐山菩提寺), which is located on the sacred mountain, is recognized as an Okuno-in Branch (奥の院) of Entsuji Temple.
+As Osorezan Bodaiji Temple is regarded in folk religion as a site where the spirits of the dead gather, it is a place where one can observe itako performing the kuchiyose ritual.

-Itakos, who usually lived their lives with practicing the kuchiyose and other rituals in each local society, gathered in the premises of a temple or a shrine to perform kuchiyose rituals together, on special occasions such as seasonal festivals and Obon.
-Although the mountain had already attracted pilgrims from neighboring provinces since the late 18th-century, this itakos' gathering, which is called itako-machi (イタコマチ) or miko-ichi (ミコイチ), has been seen only relatively recent times in terms of the history of the sacred mountain.
+While itako normally work alone in local communities, they gather at temples or shrines to perform the kuchiyose ritual on special occasions, such as seasonal festivals and Obon.
+Although Osorezan had already begun attracting pilgrims from neighboring provinces by the late 18th century, it has only been in relatively recent times that itako have gathered there.
+This gathering is called itako-machi (イタコマチ) or miko-ichi (ミコイチ).

-In 1963, itako-machi on the sacred mountain already captured the audience as it was said 'the miko-ichi comes under the spotlight every Obon season in the media'.
-Itakos became widely known to the public at that time, and the viewers had maintained their interest in itakos during the 1960s.
-It is correct to call the situation the itako boom.
-After that, during the 1980s and 1990s, the occult boom made the itako an established Japanese popular culture.
-The images of itakos thus established have been reproduced until today.
+In 1963, the itako-machi on Osorezan began to capture the public’s attention.
+It was said that “the miko-ichi comes under the media spotlight every Obon season.”
+Public interest in the itako continued throughout the 1960s in what could be called an itako boom.
+In the 1980s and 1990s, this increased interest in the occult firmly established the itako in Japanese popular culture.
+The popular perception of itako that was shaped during this time is still prominent today.

-Among those images, the strong relationship with the sacred mountain Osoresan deviates most from an actual itako.
-Their relationship was initially transient.
-Itako-machi is one of the various religious phenomena that we can observe on the sacred mountain, and it could also be seen in other locations.
-As I mentioned, itakos usually lived their lives in each community and came to the mountain only on special occasions.
-However, the mass media created a strong image of itakos that has an inextricable connection with Mount Osorezan by focusing on itako-machi set up on the mountain.
-This relationship might have been strengthened by images of mysterious volcanic landscapes displayed repeatedly on the screen or in pictures.
+In this popular image, the strong relationship between itako and Osorezan is the aspect which deviates most from reality, as originally it was but a transient occurrence.
+The itako-machi is just one of a number of various religious phenomena that can be observed on Osorezan, and it can also be observed at other locations.
+As I mentioned, the itako usually live their lives in local communities and come to the mountain only on special occasions.
+However, by focusing on the itako-machi at Osorezan, the mass media has created an inextricable connection between the two.
+This relationship may have been strengthened by the image of the mysterious volcanic landscape of the surrounding area, which is frequently displayed on TV and in the print media.

-"Osorezan no Itako (恐山のイタコ)" or itakos at Mount Osorezan, that was originally a virtual image created by mass media, in turn, changed the actual religious practice and its environment on the sacred mountain in the process of sharing the new image.
+The Osorezan no Itako (恐山のイタコ) or “itako at Osorezan,” was originally built from the image created by the mass media.
+In turn, this image has affected actual religious practices and the environment on Osorezan.

-2. Trends of Mount Osorezan since 1960
+2. Trends on Osorezan Since 1960

-As I showed in my previous work based on the statistics issued by the local government, the number of visitors to Osorezan district had rapidly increased since 1960.
-The trend continued until 1974, along with the designation of Shimokita Peninsula as a national park in 1968.
-The Osorezan Akimairi (恐山秋詣り) or the autumn festival of Mount Osorezan, was revived after an absence of 30 years in 1973.
-The trend of the number of visitors, which is correlated with media coverage, shows that most visitors at that time were influenced by the image of "Osorezan no Itako".
+As I have shown in my previous work, based on statistics issued by the local government, the number of visitors to Osorezan has increased rapidly since 1960.
+The trend continued with the designation of Shimokita Peninsula as a national park in 1968, and then the revival of the Osorezan Akimairi (恐山秋詣り), or the Autumn Festival of Osorezan, which was brought back in 1973 after a 30-year absence.
+The number of visitors correlates with media coverage, showing that most visitors have been influenced by the image of Osorezan no Itako.